 Examples of the choices which could be made are:-

-This is indeed the choice which is represented in the coding supplied in the GXDENS.htm file described below.
+This is indeed the choice which is represented in the coding supplied in the GXDENS.FOR file described below.

 It is then possible to deduce the composition of the gas from knowledge of the mass fractions of chemical elements: FO, FC, FH and FN.
 The following diagram is of assistance.